 Dental treatments without pain, needles or numbness.

-Dr. Aunon provides patients with laser dentistry.
+At Cascades, we provide patients with laser dentistry.
 Using the Waterlase™ iPlus, a revolutionary new dental device that uses laser-energized water to cut soft (gums) and hard (teeth) tissue.
-The Waterlase™ system significantly improves patients' comfort in the dentist's chair: 98.5% of patients treated with the Waterlase™ system reported no discomfort during the procedure in a clinical trial.
+The Waterlase™ system significantly improves patients’ comfort in the dentist’s chair: 98.5% of patients treated with the Waterlase™ system reported no discomfort during the procedure in a clinical trial.

-pitched whine of traditional drills.
-In contrast, the laser makes a gentle "tapping" noise.
+Because it does not cause heat or vibration in the mouth, laser dentistry may ease the pain and anxiety of patients who fear the vibration and high-pitched whine of traditional drills.
+In contrast, the laser makes a gentle “tapping” noise.
 Unlike traditional dentistry, laser dentistry uses a cool-water spray to cut teeth without generating heat.
 Conventional drills and lasers can overheat teeth during procedures, inducing discomfort and irreversibly damaging the soft tissue or pulp underneath.

 How does laser dentistry work?